StephenCleary/ArcDb/doc/storage-engine/transactions.md

 Write Transaction folio mappings are buffered in memory, and written out to the [TOC in the WAL metadata](./file-formats/wal.md) when the transaction is committed.

-TODO: It's possible to *stall* instead of *fail* when the disk is full, if writing to a WAL file.
-Should we?
-Or just fail-fast instead?
-A disk full error when extending the Main file would always be an error.
+If there is a disk-full error when writing to a WAL file, the transaction is rolled back.

 ### Reads